-Ainhoa smiles even though she attempted to hide her satisfaction.
-She’s trying to remain aloof, not let how she really feels show.
-However, after she opens her mouth to speak, something behind me attracts her gaze.
+Ainhoa attempts to hide her satisfaction.
+She’s trying to remain aloof.
+After she opens her mouth to speak, something behind me attracts her gaze.
 She cranes her neck as if she wants to make sure of something.

-“Asier…” she begins with a worried tone.
+“Asier…” she begins in a worried tone.
 “You haven’t cleaned the mess in your house?
 There are papers, books, and other stuff all over the floor.”

 When I turn back around, the sun’s rays are giving Ainhoa’s skin a glow that only makes her prettier.
 Her eyes are fogged with concern, and her brow is wrinkled.

 “Oh, don’t worry about it,” I say.
 “It’s just a few things lying around.
 It won’t kill me.”

 Ainhoa dares to step into my house, and I move to the side.
 She stares at the mess as if I had presented her row after row of piss-filled bottles.